Go Ad-Free

 What to Make of All This Research?

-The new research will come as a shock to some doctors.
+The research will come as a shock to some doctors.
 But this is not the first time a study has shown cognitive benefit for older adults with elevated blood pressure.
 The Adult Changes in Thought (ACT) study found a decreased risk of dementia among people who developed hypertension after age 85 (Journal of the American Geriatrics Society, August, 2007).

 Lower Blood Pressure and Brain Shrinkage?

-Swedish Research on Low Blood Pressure:
+Swedish Research on Blood Pressure:

 Swedish researchers followed 1,270 older adults for six years (JAMA Neurology, Feb., 2003).